 - Blog Post

-Note that an Instagram post with one photo will cost less than a carousel or video posts.
+Note that an Instagram post with one photo will cost less than a carousel or video post.

 You should have a set amount of time that you need to create the content.
-There are times when a brand needs a quick turn around time.
-You should charge for this because it often means that you are moving things around to accommodate for their tight timeline.
+There are times when a brand needs a quick turnaround time.
+You should charge for this because it often means that you are moving things around to accommodate their tight timeline.

 AMOUNT OF TIME

 When pricing out your sponsored work take into account the time it is going to take you.
 Know the hourly rate you want to charge.
 Keep in mind that there is lots of time you need to keep in mind: